vansh008/Majorproject/readme.txt

 ﻿There are some steps to run the program
-1. In the package manager console you have to run the command "update-database auth -context ApplicationDbContext"
+1. In the package manager console you have to run the command "update-database Authen -context ApplicationDbContext"

-"update-database auth -context MajorprojectContext"
+"update-database Authen -context MajorprojectContext"